Skip to content

 Reference

 Back in the lab, we started inoculating the samples we collected outdoors, as well as some mycelium blocks that were already available at the BDC.
-For the forest samples, we used agar in Petri dishes, while for the mycelium blocks, we inoculated them with beer bagasse.
+For the forest samples, we used agar in petri dishes, while for the mycelium blocks, we inoculated them with beer bagasse.

 Reference